Dallas Water Softener Installation

 Hard water also reacts with soaps and cleaning detergents, forming a scummy, chalky substance called “soap scum.”
 Soap scum makes cleaning products less effective, meaning you’ll need to do more scrubbing to get suds and, consequently, you’ll have to spend more on soap and detergent.
 Dishes and glassware washed in hard water will sometimes have spots or rings left behind, even after multiple washes.

-Hard water is literally harder on clothing, hair, and skin as well–the minerals produce a coarseness in water that can be abrasive.
+Like it’s name implies, hard water is also harder on clothing, hair, and skin.
+The minerals produce a coarseness in water that can be abrasive and damaging.
 Hard water might also taste metallic or smell unpleasant, though this isn’t always the case.
+Long story short: hard water can cause a lot of problems for your home and family.
+The good news, however, is that it’s a problem that can be easily avoided.

 Solving These Problems

-With softened water, you won’t have to worry about the issues hard water brings about.
+With softened water, you won’t have to worry about the issues hard water brings.
 Soft water doesn’t buildup scale, is easier on water-based appliances, doesn’t generate soap scum, and won’t hurt your skin or hair.
-According to a study conducted by Water Quality Research Foundation Battelle Institute, installing a water softener could save you up to $480 annually!
+According to a study conducted by Water Quality Research Foundation Battelle Institute, installing a water softener could actually save you up to $480 annually!

 Installing a Water Softener

-Installing a water softener can be one of the most important things you do to save on housekeeping costs.
-To make sure you get a top-quality water softener that lasts, have the experts here at Ben Franklin walk you through the options that are best for you.
+Installing a water softener can be one of the most important things you do to save on housekeeping costs, not to mention how much better it is for your skin and appliances.
+To make sure you get a top-quality water softener that lasts, have the experts at Ben Franklin walk you through the options that are best for you.
 Our technicians have the training and tools to answer all your questions and make sure you get the softener that’s right for you.
-Call or schedule an appointment, and we’ll get you set up with high-quality soft water today.